ae-foster/pytorch-simclr/README.md

 ### Running with ImageNet
 Use the following command to train an encoder from scratch on ILSVRC2012
 ```
-$ python3 simclr.py --num-epochs 1000 --cosine-anneal --filename output.pth --test-freq 0 --num-workers 8 --dataset imagenet
+$ python3 simclr.py --num-epochs 1000 --cosine-anneal --filename output.pth --test-freq 0 --num-workers 32 --dataset imagenet
 ```
 To evaluate the trained encoder, use
 ```
-$ python3 gradient_linear_clf.py --load-from output.pth --nesterov --num-workers 8
+$ python3 gradient_linear_clf.py --load-from output.pth --nesterov --num-workers 32
 ```

 ## Outstanding differences with the original paper
  - We do not synchronize the batch norm between multiple GPUs.
-To use PyTorch's `SyncBatchNorm`, we would need to change from using `DataParallel` to `DistributedDataParallel`.
+(To use PyTorch's `SyncBatchNorm`, we would need to change from using `DataParallel` to `DistributedDataParallel`.)
  - We not use Gaussian blur for any datasets, including ILSVRC2012.
  - We are not aware of any other discrepancies with the original work, but any correction is more than welcome and should be suggested by opening an Issue in this repo.